AftermathFinance/native-bridge-widget/README.md

 ![Primary theme](example.png)

-This will display the `example.png` image in your documentation.

 `BridgeConfig` allows you to remove the background image to make the widget flat.
 More customization options will be added soon.

 ```tsx